 The Primary School bases its standards on the English National Curriculum and through themes uses a skills based, enquiry approach that reflect and engage our international school culture.
 The Secondary School curriculum follows the English National Curriculum (including IGCSEs and A-Levels), modified to include a strong international flavour.
 In addition, Bahasa Malaysia (The National Language) and Islamic studies are provided for Malaysian and Muslim children respectively.
 Please also see our website for further details of the curriculum.

 There is an emphasis on individual teaching throughout the school.
-The Student Vision drives much of the learning at GIS, this is underpinned by the more recently developed GIS Learner skills.
-Please do see our website and teacher portal (accessible from the website) for more information.
+The Student Vision drives much of the learning at GIS, this is underpinned by our GIS Learner skills.
+Please see our website for more information.